marcuseden/vc-vision/SETUP_GUIDE.md

-# VC Copilot - Complete Setup Guide
+# VC Magic - Complete Setup Guide

-This guide will walk you through setting up the VC Copilot system from scratch.
+This guide will walk you through setting up the VC Magic system from scratch.

 ## Step 1: Prerequisites